Kick & Slide

 Kick & Slide is an original Japanese anime television series produced by animation studio CRAFTER.
 It aired in Japan on TV Tokyo through its Oha Suta children's variety program on July 7, 2021.

 This is the LDH's first kids entertainment project "KIDS B HAPPY" which is a deformed character of the third generation J Soul Brothers.

+The series was not yet dubbed in English.

 Plot

 Kick & Slide is a slapstick story where the characters solve the difficult and rare cases in the pop vibrant city calls "Nakame Town" with their own dance and music technics.